c4pullin/disease-informer-locales/CONTRIBUTING.md

 ## For an existing locale
 * [Fork](https://github.com/c4pullin/disease-informer-locales/fork) the repository
-* Edit the locale you wish (We only allow 1 locale per pull request.)
+* Edit the locale(s) you wish (Make sure to update for other locales, even if it's only putting the english text for locales you can't translate.
+Another translator can then update.)
 * [Check your work](#check-your-work)
 * [Submit](https://github.com/c4pullin/disease-informer-locales/compare) a pull request with the changes made.